 - How to Teach Your Baby to Hold His Bottle?

 - Why Should You Stay Away from Bottle Propping

 - Tips to Help Your Infant Hold His Bottle

-- Precautions to Take Care while Infant Holds the Bottle
+- Precautions to Take While Your Baby Holds the Bottle

-- Is it a Problem if Baby is Not Holding Bottle
+- Is It a Problem if the Baby is Not Holding the Bottle

 While most mothers find feeding their babies is a good time to bond, there comes a time in every baby’s life when he will want to learn to start holding his bottle on his own.
 Most often, this happens once he has reached a certain point of development.
 You can always help your baby along by encouraging him to start becoming more self-sufficient at feeding time.